Tunsworthy/homeops/README.md

 - Rebuild from scratch using automation and reproducibility
 - Document all infrastructure and network design
 - Apply professional DevOps and architectural principles at home
+- Make the homelab portable and reproducible across different hardware or environments

 ## 📚 Documentation